Frequently Asked Questions

 Why do you need to come back a second time for the quote?

-We know that builders & loft companies will just hand over a complicated document to the customer with lots of technical words & numbers, and just expect customers to understand what they’re looking at.
+We know that contractors & loft companies will just hand over a complicated document to the customer with lots of technical words & numbers, and just expect customers to understand what they’re looking at.
 We also know that some companies make a point of making the quote more complicated than it needs to be for exactly that reason.
 The price starts off low & because the customer wasn’t clear on what’s included & what’s excluded, then the small print makes the price go up massively during the project.
 Not us.
 We know that unless you trust us completely, you wouldn’t want to work with us – that’s why we’d rather take time out time especially for you, and walk you through the price 1-2-1 – that way not only will you know with cast iron certainty, exactly what the project will cost you, to the penny, and at the same time City Lofts are raising the standards of the industry.

 What exactly does the price include and what does it exclude?